What are the best Christmas Events in Rome?

 The event is free and open to everyone.

-There are two shows of the Harlem Gospel Choir at the Rome Auditorium, at 5:30 PM and at 9:30 PM.
-Awaiting confirmation for 2022
+There are two shows of the Harlem Gospel Choir at the Rome Auditorium, at 5:30 PM and at 9:00 PM.

 The show is available on several dates but it's also nice to know you can enjoy this on Christmas Day itself.